nipy/nipy/doc/devel/bzr_workflow.rst

 --------

-This document describes the official workflow for nipy development using bazaar and the launchpad.net hosting service.
-All developers are required to adopt this workflow for development.
-This workflow is flexible enough that even a casual/occassional developer can contribute code to nipy.
-This particular workflow was developed to achieve two primary objectives.
+This document describes the official workflow for nipy development using bazaar and the launchpad_ hosting service.
+All developers are expected to adopt this workflow for development.
+This workflow is flexible enough that even an occassional developer can contribute code to nipy since it does not require all contributors to have commit access to the main trunk.
+This particular workflow was developed to achieve these primary objectives.

 #.
 Maintain a linear revision number history on the main nipy-trunk.
 #.
 Provide a clear process for code reviews.